linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/IntHin1.md

 Justification:

-Similarity with adult tipe HBINH5 and location
+Similarity with adult type HBINH5

 Other markers:
 Gm26793